Subscribe to our

 of travel time by learning repertoire with Pocket

 Coach while on the go.

-The Pocket Coach practice materials present repertoire using the following study-steps.
+Pocket Coach presents repertoire for the classical singer using the following study-steps.
 Check the listing for each CD to find the study steps featured on a particular CD.
 These study steps help singers learn repertoire efficiently, and correctly.
 Here are the study-steps and how they work:

 Recitation Step.
 The native speaker fluently recites the words of the song or aria.
 This gives the singer a sense of the flow of the language, and a chance to learn the proper word stresses and the general feeling of the language.

 Diction Step.
-The words of the song or aria are spoken in rhythm while the melody is played on a separate channel by a flute.
+The non-English lyrics of the song or aria are spoken in rhythm while the melody is played on a separate channel by a flute.
 This helps the singer fit the words to the melody.
-This is a step often used by professional coaches; it allows the singer to quickly learn or fine tune the pronunciation of the lyrics.
+This step is often used by professional coaches; it allows the singer to quickly learn or fine-tune the pronunciation of the lyrics.